Azure/azure-sdk-for-rust/README.md

 ## Status

-🚨 WARNING 🚨: This project is under active development.
-Be aware that large breaking changes will happen before 1.0 is reached.
+🚨 WARNING 🚨: This project is no longer under active development.
+Work on officially supported crates is being done in the `main` branch.
+Pull requests to `legacy` may be considered but are not guaranteed to be merged.
+Instead, you might consider forking this repository, creating a topic branch you'd need to submit a pull request anyway, and [override dependencies](https://doc.rust-lang.org/cargo/reference/overriding-dependencies.html) in your `Cargo.toml` file(s) as necessary.

 This project is the successor to the `azure_sdk*` crates from [MindFlavor/AzureSDKForRust](https://github.com/MindFlavor/AzureSDKForRust).
 The crates have been renamed, so those older crates should be considered fully deprecated.
 See [history](HISTORY.md) for more details.